 Burritos: For a meal on the go, try our filling Fusion Sushi Crab Burrito — it’s a unique take on the Japanese classic.

 Maki isn’t just for savory creations; in fact, our sweet Fruit Sushi is a fun way to introduce kids to the world of Japanese cuisine!
 Or for another recipe in the sweets department, try these luscious Rice Truffles made with matcha green tea coated in melted white chocolate.
 For a classic Latin American dessert try this Arroz con Leche recipe.

 Whether you’re just starting out, getting back to basics, or adding new recipes to your repertoire like these tacos with rice and beans, keep this guide close at hand.
-Wow yourself and your guests with your new knowledge of sushi and your delicious new dishes.
+Wow yourself and your guests with your new knowledge of sushi and other delicious new dishes.
 Take that first step toward mastering the art of sushi at home and then move on to other incredible meals like a Mexican Chicken and Rice Casserole or an arroz con leche!
 For more recipes and to have your questions answered like what is jasmine rice?
 Check out our website.